adamfortuna/adamfortuna-v4/source/photos/salt-lake-city/2015-12-06-salt-lake-city.html.markdown

 At the end of January to the beginning of February 2015, I was lucky enough to spend a week out in Salt Lake City.
 A few of us were in town for Pluralsight's Author Summit -- an event where Pluralsight brought in their authors from all around the world to meet each other, collaborate and learn.
 A few days later was ng-conf, Angular's largest conference.

-In between, I had another 2 days to kill.
+In between, I had another 2 days to kill, where I toured the town.

 ## From the Plane